Coping with stress and anxiety of coronavirus can be quite challenging, especially if you already suffer from fear, worry and anxiety.

 Root Cause of the “What If Syndrome”

 The root cause of the “What if Syndrome” resides inside you, not out there.
-External factors of stress such as coronavirus pandemic act as triggers.
-But the real source of stress and anxiety lies in your own mind.
+External factors of stress such as the coronavirus pandemic act as triggers, but the real source of stress and anxiety lies in your own mind.
 It is your Acquired Self – the Self you acquire as you grow up in a society.
-I have explained this in detail in my book, “ Stress Cure Now. and my Stress management Workshops.”
+I have explained this in detail in my book, “ Stress Cure Now. and my Stress Management Workshops.”

 Fearful news fuels your “What if Syndrome.”
-Fear triggers release of stress hormones – adrenaline and cortisol – as well as certain chemicals in your brain, called neurotransmitters.
-Consequently, you brain becomes more addictive to fearful news.
-And a vicious cycle sets in.
+Fear triggers release of stress hormones – adrenaline and cortisol – as well as certain chemicals in your brain called neurotransmitters.
+Consequently, you brain becomes more addicted to fearful news and a vicious cycle sets in.

 Practical Tips to be Free of Stress and Anxiety of Coronavirus

 Use the lightening rod of Logic to cut through the mesh of fearful thoughts.
 Do fearful thoughts provide any solution to the coronavirus pandemic?
 In fact, stress hormones – adrenaline and cortisol – weaken your immune system, making you more susceptible to COVID-19, the disease caused by the coronavirus.

 On the other hand, logical thinking is helpful to deal with any situation including the coronavirus pandemic.
 Instead of feeling trapped by the coronavirus pandemic – and feeling sorry for yourself – take it as an opportunity to adapt a new, healthy lifestyle. – even though the emotional Acquired Self wants you to go back to the old, unhealthy lifestyle.